iatkin/airgap_vis/README.md

 3. Orientation Display - Swaps between the upstream and downstream views of the location.
 Upstream and downstream is determined using a combination of the `initialOrientation` and `upstreamDirection` options.

-4. Data Update - The timestamp of the currently used data along.
+4. Data Update - The timestamp of the air gap or gage data being used.
 Whether data is considered recent (green) or out of date (red) is controlled with the `staleData` option.

 ## QGIS Plugin